-From a purely technical viewpoint the Plains properly formed only a comparatively small portion of that extensive area of prairie country of the Midwest.
-However, in history, the term has become quite generally applied as descriptive of all that vast region of grass land and arid desert which extended like an uncharted sea of green and brown desolation between the valley of the Missouri River upon the north and east, and the foothills of the Rockies.
+From a purely technical viewpoint, the Plains formed only a comparatively small portion of that extensive area of prairie country of the Midwest.
+However, in history, the term has become quite generally applied as descriptive of all that vast region of grassland and arid desert that extended like an uncharted sea of green and brown desolation between the Missouri River valley upon the northeast and the foothills of the Rocky Mountains.

-This truly immense territory, extending from about the center of the Dakotas southward to the Rio Grande River, possessed an average width of five hundred miles.
+This truly immense territory, extending from about the center of the Dakotas southward to the Rio Grande, possessed an average width of 500 miles.
 It embraced Texas, Oklahoma, Kansas, Nebraska, and the larger part of North Dakota and South Dakota, together with a considerable portion of New Mexico, Colorado, and Wyoming.

-While largely similar in topography, it was nevertheless varied by numerous river courses, by the outcropping of low mountains, by shifting sand hills, by occasional strips of woodland, and by the gradual divergence from rolling, luxuriant prairie to level, sterile plain.
-Over all, however, there remained a peculiar sameness from which there was no escape.
+While broadly similar in topography, it was nevertheless varied by numerous river courses, the outcropping of low mountains, shifting sand hills, occasional strips of woodland, and the gradual divergence from rolling, luxuriant prairie to level, barren plain.
+However, there remained a peculiar sameness from which there was no escape.
 Mile after mile revealed the same vast picture of solitude, haunting in its loneliness, baffling in its similarity of outline.

 Description of the Surface

-A remarkable region was found in the sand hills of what is now Nebraska.
-These, rounded and possessing a thin covering of turf, often of considerable height, are so exactly like each other that it is almost impossible to distinguish between them.
-They afford absolutely no guidance, but rather produce the confusing and baffling effect of a maze; and once off the trail, the unfortunate traveler sometimes became completely lost.
-Farther north, between the Black Hills and the Missouri River, lie the Mauvaises Terres, or White River Badlands of Nebraska.
-Here, Nature seems to have exerted herself in a search after the repulsive.
+A remarkable region was found in the sandhills of what is now Nebraska.
+These, rounded and possessing a thin covering of turf, often of considerable height, are so precisely like each other that it is almost impossible to distinguish between them.
+They afford no guidance but rather produce the confusing and baffling effect of a maze, and once off the trail, the unfortunate traveler sometimes becomes wholly lost.
+Further north, between the Black Hills and the Missouri River, lies the Mauvaises Terres, or White River Badlands of Nebraska.
+Here, Nature seems to have exerted herself searching for the repulsive.
 The whole country is a series of gullies, with hills rising above them carved by the elements into the most fantastic forms, unlike anything to be found elsewhere.
-The soil appears oily, becoming so slippery when wet as to make the climbing of the steep slopes almost impossible.
-On these barren, ash colored hills, scarcely the slightest vegetation thrives.
-Little animal life, other than the snake and the lizard, is to be found, and all about extends a scene of complete desolation.
+The soil appears oily, becoming so slippery when wet that climbing the steep slopes is almost impossible.
+On these barren, ash-colored hills, scarcely the slightest vegetation thrives.
+Little animal life, other than the snake and the lizard, is to be found, extending a scene of complete desolation.

-Yet, considered as a whole, and as the earlier travelers certainly perceived it, this area was composed of irregular, rolling prairie, bearing the appearance of innumerable petrified waves ever extending toward the western horizon, until, growing continually less and less pronounced, they finally settled down into vast level stretches, forming the Plains proper bordering the Rockies.
-Throughout this entire distance, although usually imperceptible to the eye, the earth’s surface had a steady upward trend.
+Yet, considered as a whole, and as the earlier travelers certainly perceived it, this area was composed of irregular, rolling prairie, bearing the appearance of innumerable petrified waves ever-extending toward the western horizon until growing continually less and less pronounced, they finally settled down into vast level stretches, forming the Plains proper bordering the Rockies.
+Although usually imperceptible to the eye throughout this entire distance, the earth’s surface had a steady upward trend.
 The land became more arid, the rainfall perceptibly less, the waters of the rivers diminished in volume, the atmosphere grew lighter, and the luxuriant herbage of the Eastern prairies changed into the short, nutritious buffalo grass of the Western plateaus.
 All tree growth completely disappeared, nothing remaining to break the drear desolation except the ghostly cactus, or the diminutive Spanish bayonet, with here and there, a naked sage bush, the grim flower of the desert.

 Three Distinct Belts to be Crossed

-To the traveler advancing due west from the Missouri River, there were three distinct belts, averaging about 150 miles each, through which a slow-moving caravan passed before attaining to the mountains.
-The first was agriculturally rich, a magnificent prairie land, possessing abundant rain, fertile soil, sufficient timber along the numerous water-courses, and in every direction, delighting the eye.
-The 150 miles, stretching from about the 98th meridian to the 101st, brought a notable change.
+To the traveler advancing due west from the Missouri River, there were three distinct belts, averaging about 150 miles each, through which a slow-moving caravan passed before attaining the mountains.
+The first was agriculturally rich, a magnificent prairie land, possessing abundant rain, fertile soil, and sufficient timber along the numerous watercourses, delighting the eye in every direction.
+The 150 miles, stretching from the 98th meridian to the 101st, brought a notable change.

 The green rolling hills began to sink away into monotonous plains; the soil became less rich, and was streaked with alkali; the waters of the streams diminished and grew unfit to drink; while vegetation became dwarfed and scanty.
 The cactus, the sagebrush, and the prairie dog were much in evidence.
-A suffocating dust rose from the trail under the horses’ feet.
-The third division of the journey, extending to the 104th meridian, was that hilly region which led on to those great mountain ranges already plainly in sight.
-Here, the traveler was in the midst of rocky, barren desolation, at first a drear, grim expanse of desert, but gradually improving in vegetation and water as he approached closer to the mountains.
+Suffocating dust rose from the trail under the horses’ feet.
+The third division of the journey, extending to the 104th meridian, was that hilly region that led to those great mountain ranges already plainly in sight.
+Here, the traveler was amid rocky, barren desolation, at first a drear, grim expanse of desert but gradually improving in vegetation and water as he approached closer to the mountains.

 Perils of the Journey

-Not only did its surface make this a peculiar country, its fierce storms, mirages, perilous prairie fires, and the swiftness of attack by its mounted Indians, rendered it distinct from all other frontiers.
-Except in the spring of the year the prairie trails were easily followed.
-In time of rain the fords across the streams became dangerous, the prairie roads were transformed into quagmires, and no shelter was obtainable.
+Not only did its surface make this a peculiar country, its fierce storms, mirages, dangerous prairie fires, and the swiftness of attack by its mounted Indians rendered it distinct from all other frontiers.
+Except in the spring of the year, the prairie trails were easily followed.
+In a time of rain, the fords across the streams became dangerous, the prairie roads were transformed into quagmires, and no shelter was obtainable.
 The storms, at whatever season they occurred, were fierce and terrific.
-Those of summer were cyclonic, often working great damage, while in winter the awful blizzard was almost certain death to any unfortunate caught unprotected upon the open plain.
+Those of summer were cyclonic, often working significant damage, while in winter, the awful blizzard was almost certain death to any unfortunate caught unprotected upon the open plain.
 During the summer season, after the prairie grass had become long and dry, destructive fires, raging over immense districts, threatened terrible disaster to all in their course.

-When driven by a strong wind such a fire became a veritable traveling furnace, bringing death to everything in its passage.
+When driven by strong winds, such a fire became a veritable traveling furnace, bringing death to everything in its passage.
 The fleetest horse could not outrun its leaping flames, and the only probability of escape lay in prompt back-firing.
-At night the glare of miles of flame made a magnificent spectacle if the observer could view the scene from some point of safety.
+At night the glare of miles of flame made a magnificent spectacle if the observer could view the scene from some safety point.